 Well, about 7 months ago I stopped dating because I didn’t need to anymore.
 It had been over three years and a million dates in 2016 but in 2017 that is for sure no more.
 I figured if I’ve had success dating then I should probably share that with you so you can hopefully avoid the bad dates and experiences I most certainly in some cases did.
 I’d looked up a lot of alleged top dating apps and dating sites.
 Let’s be honest you know what you want in a date after a while for sure especially after a couple long term relationships.
 If you’re looking for a Valentines Day date or maybe the one this article I put together with a lot of patience and time dating will surely help you.

 You learn to avoid the red flag dates, especially where most of them are on crappy dating sites where all the bottom feeders and mouth breathers are.
 In particular. the types that like to argue for affirmation and validation (wow that was suffocating).
 Some of the most successful people are the most messed up but you learn the red flags I talk about in other articles.
-Since I have started dating I’ve met some amazing people and as of late have only met amazing people.
+Since I have started dating I’ve met some amazing people and as of late fortunately have only met amazing people.
 It’s turned me into a great judge of character and made some great friends along the way.
 If you’re looking for a pickup artist this isn’t the blog for you.
 I’m not that kind of guy and don’t want to share my knowledge with people that aren’t looking for real.
+We have enough jaded people out there right?

 You’ll see by my chart of successful dating sites and apps ranked by the number of phone numbers varying quite greatly.
 Some dating sites I outright stopped because they sucked so bad.
 I’ll point you to the right ones here that I recommend you stick with.
 Some will probably just cause you grief.
 Although, one never knows where they’ll meet their other half.
 Honestly, dating has taught me so much that these days I only tend to meet the exact type of people I want to.
 Its all about knowing what you want, going for it, and especially being up front about that without any sort of hidden agendas.
 People really respect that honesty and I think in part some of that comes with age.